mlhartme/stool/client/documentation.md

 [//]: # (-)

-### sc-tunnel
+### sc-port-forward

-Start an ssh tunnel
+Start port forwarding

 #### SYNOPSIS

-`sc` *global-option*... `tunnel` *stage-option*... *app* *port* [*local*]
+`sc` *global-option*... `port-forward` *stage-option*... [*local-port*] *remote-port*

 #### DESCRIPTION

-Starts an ssh tunnel to the specified *port* of the specified *app*. *port* can be `debug` or `jmx`.
-Reports an error if you have no permission to access this port.
-TODO: currently, only the user who built the app is permitted.
-Press Ctrl-C to forcibly close the tunnel.
+Starts port-forwarding of port *local-port* on localhost (default: remote port) to *remote-port* on the currently running port of the stage.
+Reports an error, if the stage is not running.

-The tunnel is refused if the current user does not have access to all fault projects of the image.
+Forwarding is refused if the current user does not have access to all fault projects of the image.

-Use *local* to specify the port to bind locally (defaults to the remote port).
+Forwarding is terminated manually by pressing ctrl-c or automatically after *timeout* minutes (default: 30).

 ### sc-ssh